getavalon/core/docs/index.md

 **Workspace and Shared separation**

 A naive approach to content creation might be to refer to ASSETS straight from another artists workspace.
-Starter separates between data considered work-in-progress and data exposed to others.
+Mindbender separates between data considered work-in-progress and data exposed to others.

 Workspace data is highly **mutable** and typically **private** to an individual artist.